How to concatenate strings in python in multiple ways?

 HelloWorld How are you?

-Format a standard function of the string class in python.
-It takes the values and a format specifier to place the values at locations and the way displays on the output.
-In the following example, we will use the simplest format specifier to concatenate two strings.
-You can use the format function to concatenate more than two strings, use a list of strings, etc.
+Format is a standard method of the string class in Python.
+It takes the strings and a format specifier to place them at placeholders and how they are displayed on the output.
+In the following example, we will use the basic format specifier to concatenate two strings.
+A programmer can use the format function to concatenate more than two strings, use a list of strings, etc.

 #Program to demonstrate